-- ► Ensure that any cash assistance is coordinated with the Cash For Protection Taskforce in Ukraine and Neighboring Countries,2 and is distributed equitably without discrimination against any groups of FDPs, with simple and convenient procedures. - ▶ Blend CVA with other services (such as health or protection).
+- ► Ensure that any cash assistance is coordinated with the Cash For Protection Taskforce in Ukraine and Neighboring Countries,30 and is distributed equitably without discrimination against any groups of FDPs, with simple and convenient procedures. - ▶ Blend CVA with other services (such as health or protection).
 This has been shown to be more effective than standalone interventions. - ► Follow best practices for reducing risks of GBV in cash programming.
-Agencies should
+Agencies should assess and mitigate the risks from cash assistance using The Cash Learning Partnership Programme Quality Toolbox.
+31

-2 Contact information and situation analysis can be found here.
+30 Contact information and situation analysis can be found here.

-- ► tance using The Cash Learning Partnership Programme Quality Toolbox.2 - Sensitize women on how to access CVA.
+- Sensitize women on how to access CVA.
 Some may struggle without accompaniment to distribution points, particularly the elderly or disabled and those caring for them. - ► Design cash and voucher disbursements to meet the needs of all household members, including children and older people.